Theyodaben/editorjs-anchor/README.md

 # Anchor Block Tune for Editor.js 2.20
 Append field with anchor to any block.
-It"s a fork of [VolgaIgor/editorjs-anchor](https://github.com/VolgaIgor/editorjs-anchor), with un adding div with ID attribute set from anchor.
+It"s a fork of [VolgaIgor/editorjs-anchor](https://github.com/VolgaIgor/editorjs-anchor), with a adding DIV with ID attribute set from anchor.
 So a link to anchor can be create with <a< href="#anchor"></a>

 ## Preview
 ![Preview image](https://github.com/VolgaIgor/editorjs-anchor/raw/main/asset/screenshot.png)